 Unlike traditional braces, Invisalign® may not correct complex issues such as back tooth problems, existing bridgework, or when you require vertical movement of teeth or tooth rotation.
 In fact, braces are quite effective when treating complex issues.

 - Dental hygiene

 Are you good at taking care of your overall dental health!
 Some people lack the discipline required to maintain Invisalign®.
-Of course Invisalign® are removable, but you will have to be disciplined because have to wear them at least twenty-two hours in a day.
-But in case you are forgetful, then metal braces are highly recommended treatment for you, because they can’t be removed, and the dentist will remove them when the treatment is complete.
+Of course, Invisalign® are removable, but you will have to be disciplined because have to wear them at least twenty-two hours a day.
+But in case you are forgetful, then metal braces are a highly recommended treatment for you, because they can’t be removed, and the dentist will remove them when the treatment is complete.

 - Is appearance important to you?

 If appearance is very important to you, then you shouldn’t go for braces unless the issue is complex.
 Braces are noticeable; People can see the wires used to fix the metal brackets.
 Thus, Invisalign® can be a great option if appearance is a priority because the aligners are invisible.